chromeos/chromeos.dev/pages/en/publish/pwa-play-billing.md

 **Note:** If a purchase is not acknowledged within 72 hours of the purchase time, the payment is refunded to the user and the purchase is revoked.
 The purchase token will no longer be valid, so when you [query for existing purchases](#check-existing-purchases) the revoked purchase won’t be returned.
 This ensures that a user isn’t improperly charged in the event of a network error which causes them to not be granted the entitlement to their item.
 !!!

-Previously, you could use the Digital Goods API `acknowledge` method to acknowledge a purchase with a `PurchaseType` of either `’onetime’` or `’repeatable’`.
-With v2.0 of the API, the `acknowledge` method has been deprecated.
+Previously, you could use the Digital Goods API `acknowledge()` method to acknowledge a purchase with a `PurchaseType` of either `"onetime"` or `"repeatable"`.
+With v2.0 of the API, the `acknowledge()` method has been deprecated.
 Instead, you should acknowledge purchases from your backend server using the Google Play Developer API.
 We recommend granting entitlements and then acknowledging the purchase together in your backend server.

 1. After a user makes a purchase client-side, send the purchase token and item ID in a request to your backend server.
 1. On your backend, to get details about the purchase to verify it, call: